-SWOT Analysis
+Pharmaceutical SWOT Analysis

-- Large pharmaceutical market in regional terms, supported by large population. - Wide-ranging public healthcare coverage, including in most rural areas. - Requirement for registration of drugs under their brand names. - Local manufacturing sector output comprising mostly inexpensive, basic medicines resulting in a market that is reliant on imports for hi-tech treatments. - Antiretrovirals are distributed free of charge.
+- Large pharmaceutical market in regional terms, supported by large population. - Wide-ranging public healthcare coverage, including in most rural areas. - Requirement for registration of drugs under their brand names. - Local manufacturing sector output comprising mostly inexpensive, basic medicines resulting in a market that is reliant on imports for hi-tech treatments. - Anti-retrovirals are distributed free of charge.

-- Low per capita spending on healthcare and pharmaceuticals results in a focus on basic treatments. - International investors are reluctant to get involved in Iran, especially given the economic sanctions. - Relatively poor intellectual property standards. - Strict government controls on the price of pharmaceuticals. - Strict import regime. - Around half of raw materials used by the local industry are imported. - Over-the-counter (OTC) drugs are disadvantaged by the low prevalence of selfmedication. - Government's strategy for self-sufficiency in regards to pharmaceutical needs.
+- Low per capita spending on healthcare and pharmaceuticals results in a focus on basic treatments. - International investors are reluctant to get involved in Iran, especially given the economic sanctions. - Relatively poor intellectual property standards. - Strict government controls on the price of pharmaceuticals. - Strict import regime favouring domestic companies. - Around half of raw materials used by the local industry are imported. - Over-the-counter (OTC) drugs are disadvantaged by the low prevalence of selfmedication. - Government's strategy for self-sufficiency in regards to pharmaceutical needs.

-- Low taxes on foreign-made drugs that are not manufactured locally. - Expanding public health insurance coverage. - Improved intellectual property and regulatory conditions to attract some investment in local facilities.
+- Low taxes on foreign-made drugs that are not manufactured locally. - Expanding public health insurance coverage boosting demand for generic medicines. - Improved intellectual property and regulatory conditions to attract some investment in local facilities.

-SWOT Analysis - Continued
+Pharmaceutical SWOT Analysis - Continued

-- Gradual modernisation of healthcare facilities. - Plans to improve drug registration times. - Improved international relations may increase confidence of multinational drugmakers to invest in the market. - Increased investment in local pharmaceutical capacities. - Rising interest in collaborative agreements with partners in select foreign markets.
+- Gradual modernisation of healthcare facilities. - Plans to improve drug registration times. - Improved international relations may increase confidence of multinational drugmakers to invest in the market. - Increased investment in local pharmaceutical capacities. - Rising interest in collaborative agreements with partners in select foreign markets. - Gradual easing of economic sanctions.

-- Counterfeiting remains a serious issue. - Availability of imported pharmaceuticals at risk due to financial sanctions. - Exchange rate fluctuations, rising energy costs and inflation negatively impacting on profitability of drug production and also on final consumer prices. - Underperforming economy to have a negative impact on government spending. - Potential removal of OTC medicines from the reimbursement list. - Trade in parallel imports threatening companies' performance. - Questionable progress on WTO membership given further controversies over patents. - Regional instability linked to the proclamation of the Islamic State (IS) creating political and economic instability.
+- Counterfeiting remains a serious issue. - Availability of imported pharmaceuticals at risk due to financial sanctions. - Exchange rate fluctuations, rising energy costs and inflation negatively impacting on profitability of drug production and also on final consumer prices. - Underperforming economy to have a negative impact on government spending. - Potential removal of OTC medicines from the reimbursement list. - Trade in parallel imports threatening companies' performance. - Regional instability linked to the proclamation of the Islamic State creating political and economic instability.